 Kerry Harman has a BA in Studio Arts - Painting from UNH.
 She has taught extensively in both two- and three-dimensional media, with a specialized interest in ceramics.
 Many inspirations for her work come from the natural world.
 Kerry has also attended ceramic and printmaking seminars at both Peter’s Valley in NJ, and Haystack Mountain in ME, as well as exhibited in local galleries in Epsom and Manchester, NH.

-This concert is free and open to the public.
-However, registration is REQUIRED due to space limitations.
-You can register for this event by calling 673-2288, emailing email@example.com or by visiting our website at www.amherstlibrary.org and selecting the “Community Services” tab, then click on drop down “Sign-Up for Programs.”
+All programs in the Quintessential New England series for adults are free and open to the public.
+The final program of the series is “New England’s General Stores: Exploring an American Classic with Ted Reinstein” on Thursday, November 2nd at 7:00 p.m.
+Registration is REQUIRED for each program due to space limitations.
+You can register for these events by calling 673-2288, emailing email@example.com or by visiting our website at www.amherstlibrary.org and selecting the “Community Services” tab, then click on drop down “Sign-Up for Programs.”